Marketing research: Overview

 Consumer marketing research is a form of applied sociology that concentrates on understanding the preferences, attitudes, and behaviors of consumers in a market-based economy, and it aims to understand the effects and comparative success of marketing campaigns.

-Thus, marketing research may also be described as the systematic and objective identification, collection, analysis, and dissemination of information for the purpose of assisting management in decision making related to the identification and solution of problems and opportunities in marketing.
-The goal of market research is to obtain and provide management with viable information about the market (e.g. competitors), consumers, the product/service itself etc.
+Thus, marketing research may also be described as the systematic and objective identification, collection, analysis, and dissemination of information, for the purpose of assisting management in decision-making related to the identification and solution of problems and opportunities in marketing.
+The goal of market research is to obtain and provide management with viable information about the market (e.g., competitors), consumers, the product/service itself etc.

 Role

-The purpose of marketing research (MR) is to provide management with relevant, accurate, reliable, valid, and up to date market information.
-Competitive marketing environment and the ever-increasing costs attributed to poor decision making require that marketing research provide sound information.
-Sound decisions are not based on gut feeling, intuition, or even pure judgment.
+The purpose of marketing research (MR) is to provide management with relevant, accurate, reliable, valid, and up-to-date market information.

-Managers make numerous strategic and tactical decisions in the process of identifying and satisfying customer needs.
-They make decisions about potential opportunities, target market selection, MARKETING segmentation, planning and implementing marketing programs, marketing performance, and control.
-These decisions are complicated by interactions between the controllable marketing variables of product, pricing, promotion, and distribution.
+The decisions made by marketing managers are complicated by interactions between the controllable marketing variables of product, pricing, promotion, and distribution.
 Further complications are added by uncontrollable environmental factors such as general economic conditions, technology, public policies and laws, political environment, competition, and social and cultural changes.
-Another factor in this mix is the complexity of consumers.
-Marketing research helps the marketing manager link the marketing variables with the environment and the consumers.
-It helps remove some of the uncertainty by providing relevant information about the marketing variables, environment, and consumers.
+Marketing research helps the marketing manager link the marketing variables with the environment and the consumers by providing relevant information.
 In the absence of relevant information, consumers' response to marketing programs cannot be predicted reliably or accurately.
-Ongoing marketing research programs provide information on controllable and non-controllable factors and consumers; this information enhances the effectiveness of decisions made by marketing managers.

-Traditionally, marketing researchers were responsible for providing the relevant information and marketing decisions were made by the managers.
-However, the roles are changing and marketing researchers are becoming more involved in decision making, whereas marketing managers are becoming more involved with research.
-The role of marketing research in managerial decision making is explained further using the framework of the DECIDE model.